nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 ```
   * Run `gazebo --version` and verify that you have a version of 9.13 or higher

+### Additional Packages

-* In addition to the above OceanWATERS requires the following list of packages:
+* In addition to the above, OceanWATERS requires the following list of packages:
 ```
 sudo apt install git \
                  python-wstool \